Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: Constraints and implications

-We did not perform a similar analysis for the $p\to e^+ K^0 a$ channel, as the most recent search for $p\to e^+ K^0$ by Super-K \cite{Super-Kamiokande:2005lev} does not provide the required kinematic distributions.
-Therefore, we adopt the inclusive limit to set $\tau(p\to e^+ K^0 a)>0.6\times 10^{30}$ yr.
-For the channels with the positively charged kaon, $p\to \bar\nu(\nu) K^+ a$, the $K^+$ typically carries momentum below its Cherenkov threshold ($563$ MeV) and thus cannot be directly detected in water Cherenkov detectors.
+We did not perform a similar analysis for the $p\to e^+ K^0 a$ channel because the most recent search for $p\to e^+ K^0$ by Super-K \cite{Super-Kamiokande:2005lev} does not provide the required kinematic distributions.
+Therefore, we adopt the inclusive limit to set $\Gamma^{-1}(p\to e^+ K^0 a)>0.6\times 10^{30}$ yr.
+For channels with the positively charged kaon, $p\to \bar\nu(\nu) K^+ a$, $K^+$ carries momentum below its Cherenkov threshold ($563$ MeV).
+Thus, it cannot be detected directly in water Cherenkov detectors.
 Instead, $K^+$ is identified via its decay products.
-Due to its low momentum and short lifetime, the $K^+$ usually decays at rest.
+Owing to its low momentum and short lifetime, $K^+$ decays at rest.
 The Super-K experiment utilizes the dominant two-body decay modes $K\to\mu^+\nu_\mu\,(64\%)$ and $K\to\pi^+\pi^0\,(21\%)$ for its detection.
-Moreover, for nucleon decays occurring within the oxygen nucleus, the residual nucleus may be left in an excited state, which can promptly de-excite via gamma-ray emission, offering an additional signal.
+Further, for nucleon decays occurring within the oxygen nucleus, the residual nucleus may be left in an excited state, which can promptly de-excite via gamma-ray emission, thereby offering an additional signal.
 Given the similarity in final-state signatures, existing searches for $p\to\nu K^+$ can be directly reinterpreted as constraints on $p\to \bar\nu(\nu) K^+ a$.
-Consequently, we adopt the current Super-K limit \cite{Super-Kamiokande:2014otb} to set $\tau(p \to \bar\nu(\nu) K^+ a) > 5.9 \times 10^{33}$ yr.
+Consequently, we adopt the current Super-K limit \cite{Super-Kamiokande:2014otb} to set $\Gamma^{-1}(p \to \bar\nu(\nu) K^+ a) > 5.9 \times 10^{33}$ yr.

+Although we focused on the current Super-K experiment, we anticipate that constraints will be further improved in the upcoming Hyper-K experiment, which will have a fiducial mass approximately eight times that of the Super-K. In addition, JUNO and DUNE experiments, which utilize tracking detectors, are expected to offer enhanced capabilities for probing the mass of the ALP near the threshold of nucleon decays because of their excellent low-energy thresholds.